John Hennig: Years of hardship

 During the war years, the Hennigs managed to keep some contact with their Meyer in-laws in Belgium.
-Neither young nor fit, but a man of considerable character, Felix Meyer took up the cause of other Jews in Belgium, playing on his standing with Belgian industrialists to obtain medical supplies for prisoners, and with sheer bravado even complaining to high-ranking Gestapo officers about the legality of some of the detentions, Often, he was able to exploit the fears for civil unrest or for postwar personal retribution of the components of the military government in Belgium, and not rarely he played off Gestapo and German military against each other, obtaining release of prisoners or at least improvement of their conditions.
-He was also instrumental in establishing old peoples homes and residential hospitals for Jews, aiming always at strictly legal methods.
+Neither young nor fit, but a man of considerable character, Felix Meyer took up the cause of other Jews in Belgium, playing on his standing with Belgian industrialists to obtain medical supplies for prisoners, and with sheer bravado even complaining to high-ranking Gestapo officers about the legality of some of the detentions, Often, he was able to exploit the fears for civil unrest or for postwar personal retribution of the components of the military government in Belgium, and not rarely he played off Gestapo and German military against each other, obtaining the release of prisoners or at least improvement of their conditions.
+He was also instrumental in establishing old people's homes and residential hospitals for Jews, aiming always at strictly legal methods.
 Most of all, he impeded many of the deportations of Jews that the Nazis organized in foreign territories they had occupied.
 After the reconquest of Belgium by the Allies, Meyer stayed in the country.
 With the end of the European war the full truth about the Nazi concentration camps became fully public and Dr Robert Collis, who had saved Gabriele Hennig some years before, was involved in an operation to save surviving children.
 For a time the Hennigs weighed up the possibility of adopting one of the children, though in the end on Meyer's advice decided against it.
 The strain of publicly fronting these initiatives and after the war of fighting to regain legal possession of his firm Rotawerke undoubtedly contributed to Meyer's death in 1950.

 The end of the war did not mean that conditions in Ireland were any the less bleak.
-Hennig lost his part-time jobs as German teacher at University College, Dublin, and at Maynooth.
+Hennig lost his part-time jobs as a German teacher at University College, Dublin, and at Maynooth.
 Moreover, his pursuit of a degree in architecture was blocked when he was informed that to continue he would have to pass an exam in mathematics.
 In late 1946 Hennig was glad to accept a job as a clerk with the Bord na Móna (Irish state peat-extraction enterprise) at a somewhat isolated location at Newbridge, County Kildare, 40 miles from Dublin, where he was obliged to lodge during the week.
 He kept the job for three and a half years, during which he made the most of his long hours of solitude to pursue studies and writing.
 From there he found a similar job with the state electricity company, but this time at their central office in downtown Dublin, which reunited him with his family and gave him ready access to the city's libraries.